rafaelpcarneiro/fakeNewsAnalysis/README.md

-# Studying topological features of the users' interaction Graph on Twitter
+# Studying topological features of the users interaction Graph on Twitter

 ## A brief view of the work